fbpx

 Thomas Graham Abercrombie (1862-1926)

-His first notable building was the rather plain Gothic Greenlaw Church (.
-With the collaboration of William Kerr of Houston between 1890 and 1903, designs flowed from the practice for buildings in a variety of styles, usually carried out with great confidence and panache.
-Scots Baronial, Arts and Crafts, and Renaissance, with Art Nouveau influences developed into a Free Style, drawing on various historical styles.
-The practice’s most substantial commission was the Royal Alexandra Infirmary (1894-1901).
-Some later suburban house commissions were in an English Arts and Crafts idiom.
+His first notable building was the Gothic Greenlaw Church, which he won the commision for in 1888.
+Working with William Kerr of Houston between 1890 and 1903, designs flowed from the practice for buildings in a variety of styles, usually carried out with great confidence and panache.
+They designed in the styles of Scots Baronial, Arts and Crafts, and Renaissance.
+Later, Art Nouveau influences developed into a Free Style, taking inspriation from various historical styles.

-TG was a sociable man, and keen supporter of rugby, golf and the Boys Brigade.
-At the age of 60, he made James Steel Maitland a partner, who continued the practice after TG’s unexpected death only four years later.
+At the age of 60, he made James Steel Maitland a partner, changing the practice name to Abercrombie & Maitland.
+Maitland continued the practice after TG’s unexpected death only four years later.
+TG died peacefully in the house he had designed for himself in Paisley, Redholme.

 Scots Renaissance style, grand but welcoming (side extensions 1961)